signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 semantics of the programming language that you were supposed to build and then write the interpreter for it.

-One thing that I did get over was my fear of interpreter's and realize that a compiler or and interpreter is just a normal program; there is nothing too fancy about it.
-That was really fun to learn.
+One thing that I did get over was my fear of interpreters and realize that a compiler or an interpreter is just a normal program; there is nothing too fancy about it.
+It is a normal program in the sense that it takes data input in some form, and produces an output in some form which is mostly transformation based on certain rules.

 I had a really great time trying and implementing Closures and writing the main eval function.